beneliath/cgauss/README.md

 ## Development History

 There were several different versions of the H2 Project program at various stages of development.
 Initially, there was Zhang's code, then came prototyping in "H2PROJ".
-The latest version (generating the preliminary results for the paper) is contained in "CGAUSS".
+The latest version (generating the preliminary results for the paper) is contained in "CGAUSS."

 ---